 By having a food storage container in your car, you can easily grab it when you go out to eat.
 Put it in your purse and then you don’t have to wait on the waiter to bring you a container.

-I often get asked what food storage containers I use, so here are the three I have used for about 3 years and LOVE:
+I often get asked what food storage containers I use, here is the link to the exact set I have and LOVE:

 5 // Reusable Straws

-These are the things I have in my low waste kit and what I recommend you have in your kit.
+These are the things I have in my zero waste kit and what I recommend you have in your kit.

 The only other thing I would recommend if bulk shopping is an option for you are glass jars.
 This way you don’t have to use plastic bags the store provides.
 I don’t have the option to bulk shop, so that is why I don’t have them within my kit.

 Remember, it isn’t about being perfect, but setting yourself up for success whenever possible.
 Give yourself grace when you aren’t perfect and celebrate when you do get it right!
 This is a journey, so enjoy it!

 Here are a few additional tips that I think are the key to a successful low waste kit:

 - After unpacking and putting away everything from a shopping trip, put your bags back in your kit.

 - Store your kit either in the back floorboard of your car or in the trunk.
 You can use your largest reusable bag for storing everything in your low waste kit.